 Okuyama No Sushi

-One of Budapest’s top sushi restaurants is buried in the basement of a strip mall, doesn’t have a functional Facebook page, and its website looks as if it hasn’t been updated in a decade.
+One of Budapest’s top sushi restaurants is buried in the basement of a strip mall, doesn’t have a functional Facebook page and its website looks as if it hasn’t been updated in two decades.
 Welcome to Okuyama no Sushi.
-With a puritan, absurdly bare interior, the place looks nothing like the polished sushi restaurant you might find in New York or London.
+With a puritan, absurdly bare interior, the place doesn't resemble the polished sushi restaurant you might find in New York or London.

 Perhaps Okuyama no Sushi wouldn't stand out in cities bigger than Budapest or those with better access to saltwater fish, but currently it’s one of the top sushi restaurants in the city.
-Cash only!
+Pricey for Budapest standards!